 In October 2008, I became a columnist for The Chronicle, Duke University’s daily independent newspaper, and I held that post until they made me leave because I didn’t go to school there anymore.
 My frustration with the press coverage of global warming also prompted me to complete an honors thesis on “balance as bias” in the media coverage of climate change, which is briefly summarized in my final Chronicle column, “Balancing Act.”

-More recently, I contributed to the Environment page of Change.org for 9 months beginning in the summer of 2010.
-I currently crosspost many of my posts at TPM dagblog.
+Subsequently, I contributed to the now-defunct Environment page of Change.org for 9 months beginning in the summer of 2010, and crossposted many of my posts at TPM dagblog.
 Now that I have entered the professional world, I have stopped blogging and chosen to focus more on nature/urban photography instead.